-The news are filled with information about politicians trampling over our human rights, looking out for the immediate payback instead of worrying about the planets survival, etc. The news are also filled with activist getting louder every day as it should, but it can be very intimidating for someone who wants to get involved, but may not be able to do grand political gestures yet.
+The news is filled with information about politicians trampling over our human rights, looking out for the immediate payback instead of worrying about the planet’s survival, etc. The news is also filled with activist getting louder every day as it should, but it can be very intimidating for someone who wants to get involved, but may not be able to do grand political gestures yet.

 I have participated in marches, but can’t be at all of them, due to chronic illness (there are times when I can barely walk at all), being a mother (not everyone is ready to bring little ones in big crowds), distance & money to get there, etc. Sometimes I cheer my friends on.

 “We don’t have to engage in grand, heroic actions to participate in the process of change.
 Small acts, when multiplied by millions of people, can transform the world.” – Howard Zinn